Primary Navigation Mobile

 What’s it like to drive?

-It rides well, comfortably cushioning occupants from intrusions even when tackling rougher roads, though we’ll reserve full judgement until we get it on UK soil.
-But on our Portuguese test route, which wasn’t the smoothest, the ride quality was impressive.
 Plump for the entry-level Air if you’re after the softest ride, with this car’s smaller 17-inch alloy wheels dealing with bumps in a less sharp fashion than the GT-Line’s 19-inch rims.
-That said, even on the big wheels the EV3 is still a highly comfortable car.
+That said, even on the big wheels the EV3 is still a very comfortable car.

 The steering, as you’d expect, is light, direct and quick enough to make short work of gap-chasing and tight carparks.
-The brakes are also onside, too.
-There’s immediate bite from the left pedal, and that confidence-inspiring response grows when you lean harder on them, slowing up the 1,885kg crossover with ease.
+The brakes are also impressive with excellent response from the pedal, and that confidence-inspiring response grows when you lean harder on them, slowing up this 1,885kg family car with ease.

 For the most part it rewards with flat cornering attitude and tight body control.
 But its high levels of refinement and sophistication mean you’re more likely to want to drive in a more relaxed way.
 This is a car that tolerates, rather than enjoys, any kind of exuberant driving antics – selecting Sport simply reduces steering assistance and sharpens the throttle response.